hvc4/LibreIB/README.md

 About
 ------------
-OpenIB is a fork of Infinity which is a fork of vichan which is a fork of tinyboard...
+OpenIB is a fork of Infinity which is a fork of vichan which is a fork of the original Tinyboard from 4chon.
 OpenIB will be a security fork focused on user security.
 Infinity offered us board creation ontop of vichan.
 Now OpenIB will be refactoring Infinity and making the imageboard ecosystem safer for users.
 A running instance is at [8ch.net](https://8ch.net/)

 As of now, most things (other than installation) that apply to upstream vichan also apply to OpenIB.
 See their readme for a detailed FAQ: https://github.com/vichan-devel/vichan/blob/master/README.md